 Landlords may be barred from participating if they have breached leases with tenants or violated laws or program rules.
 Landlords are not allowed to rent units to relatives who are voucher holders.

 Voucher Payment Standards are used in the calculation of the Housing Assistance Payment (HAP) that Tulsa Housing Authority pays to the property owner on behalf of the family leasing the unit.
-The amounts listed above represent the maximum monthly assistance payment THA will pay a property owner by bedroom size.
+The amounts listed at the link below represent the maximum monthly assistance payment THA will pay a property owner by bedroom size.

 Application